Church Bell Service Demystified

 This picture shows the effects of weather and time, as corrosion has rendered the hanging support of this bell in the 3-bell tower above unsafe.

-Shown here on the left is an old-style internal bell striker.
+Shown is an old-style internal bell striker.
 This type of striker would be used in the above tower for hour strikes, tolls, peals, and Angelus prayers in the 3-bell tower above.

 Annual and per-call service